mspnp/samples/solutions/azure-automation-state-configuration/README.md

 - azurecli
 products:
 - azure
-description: TThese Azure Resource Manager (ARM) template samples deploy an Azure Automation account and imports / compiles two PowerShell Desired State Configuration scripts.
+description: These Azure Resource Manager (ARM) template samples deploy an Azure Automation account and imports / compiles two PowerShell Desired State Configuration scripts.
 The template then deploys 1 to many virtual machines (Windows and Linux), onboards them into Azure Automation State Configuration, which then uses the compiled configurations to install a webserver on each of the virtual machines.
 ---

 # Azure Automation State Configuration